 Our Class B common stock has ten votes per share, our Class A common stock has one vote per share and our Series A convertible junior participating non-cumulative perpetual preferred stock has no voting power.
 Based upon beneficial ownership as of December 31, 2012, our current directors, executive officers, holders of more than 5% of our total shares of common stock outstanding and their respective affiliates will, in the aggregate, beneficially own approximately 57% of our outstanding voting stock, representing approximately 65% of the voting power of our outstanding capital stock.
 As a result, these stockholders are able to exercise a controlling influence over matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, and have significant influence over our management and policies for the foreseeable future.
 Some of these persons or entities may have interests that are different from yours.
 For example, these stockholders may support proposals and actions with which you may disagree or which are not in your interests.
 The concentration of ownership could delay or prevent a change in control of our company or otherwise discourage a potential acquirer from attempting to obtain control of our company, which in turn could reduce the price of our Class A common stock.
-In addition, these stockholders, some of which have representatives sitting on our board of directors, could use their voting control to maintain our existing management and director proposals that are subject to stockholder approval, such as amendments to our employee stock plans and approvals of significant financing transactions.
+In addition, these stockholders, some of which have representatives sitting on our board of directors, could use their voting control to maintain our existing management and directors in office, delay or prevent changes of control of our company, or support or reject other management and board of director proposals that are subject to stockholder approval, such as amendments to our employee stock plans and approvals of significant financing transactions.